ringcentral/ringcentral-web-phone/README.md

 ## Prerequisites

-You will need an active RingCentral account.
+- You will need an active RingCentral account.
 Don't have an account?
 [Get your Free RingCentral Developer Account Now!](https://developers.ringcentral.com)
+- App type should be either :
+    - Browser-Based
+    - Server/Web

 ## Table of Contents